ryanklee/think-taink/project_design.md

 ## 1. Design Space

 ### a) LLM Pool
-- Number of LLMs: 3-5
+- Number of LLMs: 5 (Analyst, Creative, Critic, Synthesizer, Ethicist)
-- Using GPT-3.5-turbo model with different prompts/personalities to simulate different experts
+- Using GPT-4o-mini model with different prompts/personalities to simulate different experts
-- Consider implementing a dynamic expert selection based on the input question/objective
+- Implemented dynamic expert pool evolution based on discussion performance

 ### b) Question/Objective Input
-- Simple text input system for questions or intellectual objectives
+- Simple text input system for questions or intellectual objectives via web interface
-- (Future improvement: Mechanism to break down complex objectives into smaller tasks)
+- Input processing and sanitization implemented

 ### c) Processing Mechanism
 - Turn-based system for LLM contributions
-- Separate moderator/coordinator module to manage discussion flow
+- Moderator/coordinator module manages discussion flow
-- Implement a system for LLMs to ask clarifying questions to each other or the moderator
-- Consider adding a mechanism for the moderator to intervene and guide the discussion if it goes off-track
+- Implemented system for moderator to intervene and guide the discussion if it goes off-track

 ### d) Heuristics and Principles
-- Initial set of guiding principles: intellectual honesty, critical thinking, creativity, diversity of thought
+- Initial set of guiding principles implemented
 - Scoring system for ideas based on relevance, originality, and potential impact
-- Implement a system to detect and manage cognitive biases in LLM responses
-- Mechanism for fact-checking or source citation
 - System for LLMs to reflect on and improve principles and heuristics
-- Version control for tracking evolution of principles and heuristics
+- Version control for tracking evolution of principles and heuristics implemented
-- Human oversight mechanism for approving changes to principles and heuristics
+- (Future improvement: Implement human oversight mechanism for approving changes to principles and heuristics)

 ### e) Criteria for Completion
-- Time limit: maximum number of turns
+- Time limit: maximum number of turns implemented
-- Idea saturation: no new significant ideas in the last N turns
+- (Future improvement: Implement idea saturation detection)

 ### f) Output Generation
-- Summary generation system combining most relevant and highly-scored ideas
+- Summary generation system combining most relevant ideas implemented
-- Include a section for dissenting opinions or alternative viewpoints
+- (Future improvement: Include section for dissenting opinions or alternative viewpoints)
-- Generate a list of potential next steps or areas for further research
+- (Future improvement: Generate list of potential next steps or areas for further research)
-- Consider implementing a system to generate visualizations of key concepts or relationships

 ## 2. Documentation and Code Transparency

-- Project overview and goals
+- Project overview and goals (in README.md)
-- System architecture (including diagrams)
+- System architecture (including diagrams) (partially implemented)
 - LLM pool configuration
 - Input processing
 - Discussion flow and moderation